avncharlie/fuzzbench-honours/README.md

 # ⚠️ NOTE ⚠️
 This is a fork of FuzzBench I used to evaluate PeAR for my honour's thesis.
+See avncharlie/fuzzbench for a current version benchmarking the current version of PeAR.
 It isn't mantained.
 The PeAR fuzzer integration is currently broken as it the github repo it is pulling from got renamed.